Lydney Park Gardens and Romano-British Temple

 Download a free leaflet giving a brief introduction to the Lydney Romano-British Temple, along with a map showing its location.

-We are at Tuarus Crafts on the A48, the old Roman road that runs from Gloucester to Chepstow.
+The Green Man Gatekeeper shop is at Tuarus Crafts on the A48, the old Roman road that runs from Gloucester to Chepstow.
 Located in the Forest of Dean overlooking the River Severn, there are lots of local Forest attractions nearby.

 Also, visit the neighbouring Artisan Businesses, Cafe, Exhibitions, and Children's Play Area.
 There is plenty of free on-site parking.